10 Principles of Wildlife Rehabilitation

 The British Wildlife Rehabilitation Council (BWRC) is dedicated to ensuring the highest standards of care and welfare for wildlife casualties.
 By applying for and accepting membership with the BWRC, all parties are expected to uphold these standards as defined by the Council.

-To support practitioners in this field, we have developed a 10-point set of core principles that form the foundation for professional and evidence-based wildlife care.
+To support practitioners in this field, we have developed a 10-point set of core principles that form the foundation for professional and evidence-based wildlife rehabilitation.
 All BWRC members and their organisations involved in wildlife rehabilitation are required to adhere to these principles.
 Members must identify and collect evidence to demonstrate compliance.
 Failure to provide such evidence may result in termination of membership.

 Each year, we will select a number of members or member organisations from our membership list through a random selection process.
 Selected members will be contacted via email to submit evidence of compliance.